How to Create and Manage an AWS VPC

 .

-of NAT Gateway 1
+property of each existing NAT Gateway

-Input Socket of Route to Internet 1
+Component.
+E.g. Route to Internet 1

-of NAT Gateway 3
+of the NAT Gateway 1 Component.

-Create the Subnet Route Table Associations
+Create the Private Subnet Route Table Associations

 Add a AWS::EC2::SubnetRouteTableAssociation

-Component to each of the Private Subnet
+Component for each of the Private Route Table

 Set the name of each of the association components to be Private (1|2|3) Assocation